cratas/keydestroyer/README.md

-<h1>TryType</h1>
+<h1>Key Destroyer</h1>
-<p>TryType is a place where anyone can test or practice their typing speed.
-Dog is highly customizable thanks to the ability to change the theme, language and more from many settings.
-Any user can sign up and get the ability to set things up to their liking and look at stats of all kinds.</p>
+<p>Key Destroyer is an app that anyone can use to test or practice their typing speed.
+Key Destroyer is highly customizable with the ability to change the theme, language and more from many settings.
+Any user can sign up and get the ability to customize everything to their liking and see stats of all kinds.</p>